-It is a show where every last detail has been properly thought out.
-Sting has reworked some of his back catalogue, and pop classics such as Message in a Bottle, So Lonely, Roxanne, Englishman in New York have been re-recorded, producing a rich, almost orchestral, sound without losing its pop accents.
-As well as Sting himself, guest vocalists include the compelling Beverley Knight, whose rendition of Fields of Gold marks one of the show’s highlights.
+Sting reworked some of his back catalogue, and pop classics such as the titular Message in a Bottle, Roxanne and So Lonely have been re-recorded to produce a rich orchestral sounds, without losing their pop accents.
+As well as Sting himself, the guest vocalists include Beverley Knight, whose rendition of Fields of Gold is deeply affecting.

 Message in a Bottle by Kate Prince/Sting.
 Photo: Helen Maybanks

-They tell the stories of their characters so that you become truly invested in their fate: happy and sunny in the village, languidly romantic in the love duets, defiant in their detention cages.
+At the centre of all this are the dancers of ZooNation, bringing their extraordinary skill, verve and energy to Kate Prince’s demanding narrative choreography.
+Through the multiple languages of hip-hop they tell the stories of their characters, so that you become truly invested in their fate: happy and sunny in their peaceful village, languidly romantic in the love duets, defiant in their detention cages.

 Where | Peacock Theatre, Portugal Street, London, WC2A 2HT | MAP |